It’s spring and sporting equipment is coming out of the closets!

 The good news is that 90 percent of eye injuries can be prevented with the use of protective eyewear.

-The AAO offers the following tips to save your vision:
+The AAO offers more tips to save your vision:

 - Wear the right eye protection: For basketball, racquet sports, soccer and field hockey, wear protection with shatterproof polycarbonate lenses.
 See the Academy’s sports eye health webpage for more details.